Professor, Religions and Cultures

 - (forthcoming 2019) Re-Imagining Apocalypticism: Apocalypses, Apocalyptic Literature, and the Dead Sea Scrolls.
 SBLEJL.
 Atlanta: SBL. [ed., with Matthew J. Goff]

-- (forthcoming 2018) The Oxford Handbook of Jewish Texts and Traditions in Christian Transmission [with Alexander Kulik (gen. ed.), Gabriele Boccaccini, David Hamidovic, and Michael E. Stone, with the assistance of Jason Zurawski]
+- (forthcoming 2018) The Oxford Guide to Jewish Texts and Traditions in Christian Transmission.
+New York: Oxford UP. [ed., with Alexander Kulik (gen. ed.), Gabriele Boccaccini, David Hamidovic, and Michael E. Stone, with the assistance of Jason Zurawski]

 - (2018) The Embroidered Bible: Studies in Biblical Apocrypha and Pseudepigrapha in Honour of Michael E. Stone.
 SVTP 26.
 Leiden: Brill. [ed., with Matthias Henze and William Adler]

 - (2016) From Enoch to Montreal and Back: New Vistas on Early Judaism and Christianity.
 T&T Clark/Continuum. [ed., with Gerbern S. Oegema, with the assistance of Stephanie Machabee and Calogero Miceli]